stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-No, I-- I-- I've been-- I've marched in the pride parade with a charity.
-I felt like a bit of a fraud because I am, I am--
+No, I've been-- I've marched in the pride parade with a charity.
+I felt like a bit of a fraud because I am--

 #### BEN